employee-onboarding-process

 2. Onboarding helps employees zip through dull tasks

 Strong onboarding processes combine organization and tech to get through new-hire admin tasks quickly (and without boring them to tears).
 Starting a job is, by nature, an admin-heavy process.
-The average onboarding program has around 50 admin tasks alone, including setting up company accounts, filling out tax documents, signing forms, and getting on the payroll.
+The average onboarding program has more than 50 tasks for the new employee, including setting up company accounts, filling out tax documents, signing forms, and getting on the payroll.
 Paperwork is a buzzkill, and without an efficient process in place, it can stifle the momentum a new hire has coming into the job.

 3. Onboarding fast-tracks productivity